jamesoneill12/jamesoneill12.github.io/_posts/2017-11-19-glossary-pruning.md

 $$

 where $$\beta = 0.8$$ in their experiments.
 Applying skeletonization to current DNNs  is perhaps be too slow to compute as it was originally introduced in the context of using neural networks with a relatively small amount of parameters.
 However, assigning importance weights for groups of weights, such as filters in a CNN is feasible and aligns with current literature~\citep{wen2016learning,anwar2017structured} on structured pruning (discussed in ~\autoref{sec:struct_prune}).

-#### Pruning Weights with \textit{Low Sensitivity}}
+#### Pruning Weights with Low Sensitivity

-~\citet{karnin1990simple} measure the sensitivity $S$$of the loss function with respect to weights and prune weights with low sensitivity.
-Instead of removing each weight individually, they approximate $S$$by the sum of changes experienced by the weight during training as
+~\citet{karnin1990simple} measure the sensitivity $$S$$ of the loss function with respect to weights and prune weights with low sensitivity.
+Instead of removing each weight individually, they approximate $$S$$ by the sum of changes experienced by the weight during training as

 $$
 \begin{equation}\label{eq:simple_sensitivity_2}